Captain William R. Howard Jr.

 From 2010 to 2014, he served as Department Head of Environmental Toxicology at the Naval Medical Research Unit Dayton at Wright-Patterson Air Force Base, Ohio where he also served as the newly established unit’s first Director for Administration from 2010-2011.
 His research included an evaluation of atmospheric standards on submarines with an emphasis on female reproductive health in the wake of the mandate to allow women to serve on submarines.

-From 2014-2016, Commander Howard served as the Deputy Director for Weapons of Mass Destruction Defense in the Office of Readiness and Health at the Navy Bureau of Medicine and Surgery in Falls Church, Virginia where he also served as the Navy Representative to the North Atlantic Treaty Organization’s Medical Chemical, Biological, Radiological and Nuclear Working Group.
+From 2014-2016, Captain Howard served as the Deputy Director for Weapons of Mass Destruction Defense in the Office of Readiness and Health at the Navy Bureau of Medicine and Surgery in Falls Church, Virginia where he also served as the Navy Representative to the North Atlantic Treaty Organization’s Medical Chemical, Biological, Radiological and Nuclear Working Group.

-Commander Howard is currently serving as the Executive Officer of the Naval Medical Research Unit Dayton at Wright-Patterson Air Force Base in Ohio.
+Captain Howard is currently serving as the Executive Officer of the Naval Medical Research Unit Dayton at Wright-Patterson Air Force Base in Ohio.
 His personal awards include three Meritorious Service Medals, the Navy and Marine Corps Commendation Medal and two Navy Achievement Medals.